Top 10 Emmental Cheese Substitutes for Your Recipes – Out of Stock? Try These!

 Historical Origins

 Raclette cheese has origins dating back to 1291 in the canton of Valais, Switzerland, near the Matterhorn.
-It has a significant historical background with mentions found in medieval texts from Swiss-German convents.

 Features

-• Flavor: Buttery, slightly fruity
+• Flavor: Buttery, slightly fruity, savory

-• Texture: Semi-hard, melts well
+• Texture: Semi-hard, smooth when melted

 6. Fontina